 Understanding subgroup level performance can often involve several comparisons- performance relative to other subgroups in a school, performance relative to other students in the state, and performance on an absolute scale.
 The visuals below attempt to combine those comparisons into a single visual.

-For example, Inman’s “All Students” performance on the math indicator is 98.3, and the height of the gray bar where Inman is located is proportional to the number of schools that scored between 95 and 99.9.
+For example, Howard’s “All Students” performance on the math indicator is 90.6, and the height of the gray bar where Howard is located is proportional to the number of schools that scored between 90 and 94.9.

 Mouse-over or tap a dot to view both the indicator score for a subgroup and the state percentile rank of that score within the subgroup.
-For example, the math indicator score for black students at Inman was 59.3; this puts Inman at the 67th percentile in the state for black student math performance (among middle schools).
-The math score for white students at Inman was 100, and this was in the 87th percentile of school-level white student performance in the state.
-(13% of schools had a score of 100 for white students, so all of these schools are in the 87th percentile.
-In other words, they scored higher than 87% of schools in the state.)
+For example, the math indicator score for black students at Howard was 54.1; this puts Howard at the 78th percentile in the state for black student math performance (among middle schools).
+The math score for white students at Howard was 100, and this was in the 93rd percentile of statewide math performance for white students.
+(7% of schools had a score of 100 for white students, so all of these schools are in the 93rd percentile.
+In other words, they scored higher than 93% of schools in the state.)

 The mathematics CCRPI indicator, shown in the graph, can be thought of as a weighted proficiency measure.
 The indicator shows average student performance, where beginner achievement is worth 0, developing achievement is worth 50, proficient achievement is worth 100, and distinguished achievement is worth 1501.

 Use the filters on top to change to a different CCRPI indicator, highlight a different school, or add a comparison school.
 Mouse-over or tap the blue info button to read a definition of the selected indicator.